ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 This task installs and configures the newly created VM ready for the Squid installation

 1. In the Navigator pane of the vSphere Web Client select the **VM** just created, Proxy01 and then select the **Summary Tab**.
-2. Press the **"Play"** button to power on the VM.
+2. Click **"Play"** to power on the VM.
-3. The VM will now power on and boot from the CentOS 7 ISO.
+3. The VM powers on and boot from the CentOS 7 ISO.
 Start either a **Remote Console or Web Console** to the VM.
-Please note Remote Console must be installed and the system that is running the web browser must resolve the vSphere ESXi hosts by name.
+You must install Remote Console and the system that is running the web browser must resolve the vSphere ESXi hosts by name.
-4. At the Welcome to CentOS 7 screen select your required language and click **Continue**.
+4. On the Welcome to CentOS 7 screen, select your required language and click **Continue**.
-5. At the **LOCALIZATION** screen, click on **DATE & TIME** and select your time zone and then click **Done**.
+5. At the **LOCALIZATION** screen, click **DATE & TIME** and select your time zone and then click **Done**.
-6. At the **LOCALIZATION** screen, click on **KEYBOARD** to change from the default, if required and then press **Done**.
+6. At the **LOCALIZATION** screen, click **KEYBOARD** to change from the default, if required and then press **Done**.
-7. At the **LOCALIZATION** screen, click on **INSTALLATION DESTINATION**, click on the **VMware virtual disk icon** and then click on **Done**.
+7. At the **LOCALIZATION** screen, click **INSTALLATION DESTINATION**, click the **VMware virtual disk icon** and then click **Done**.
-8. At the **LOCALIZATION** screen, click on **NETWORK & HOSTNAME**, change the Host name to your chosen hostname for example, Proxy01.
+8. At the **LOCALIZATION** screen, click **NETWORK & HOSTNAME**, change the Host name to your chosen hostname for example, Proxy01.
-9. Click the **Configure** button, then **IPv4 Settings** and in the **Method** box select **Manual**.
+9. Click **Configure**, then **IPv4 Settings**.
+In the **Method** box, select **Manual**.
 10. Using the **Add** button insert _Address Netmask_ and _Gateway_ from _Table 1 – Deployment Values_.
 11. Enter the _DNS server IP address_ from Table 1 – Deployment Values.
 12. Click the **Routes** button and add the following static routes; _10.0.0.0/8 and 161.26.0.0/16_ with a gateway IP address of the _BCR IP Address_ from Table 1 Deployment Values, as the gateway.
 This static route allows the proxy server to reach the DNS server.
 13. Click **Save** and then ensure that the Ethernet interface is On and showing as connected.
 Click **Done** and **Begin Installation**.
 14. As the installation continues, set a root password and set up a user.
 15. When the installation is complete, log in as the user and then enter the command _ping vmware.com_.
-The name should be resolved to an IP address and you should get response.
+The name is resolved to an IP address and you receive a response.
 If you do not get responses check; IP addresses, firewall rules and NAT settings.

 #### Install and configure Squid

-Squid does not have any minimum hardware requirements, but the amount of RAM might vary according to the users accessing the Internet through your proxy and the objects that are stored in the cache.
-As the proxy server is accessed only by VUM and the cache is not enabled, only a small VM has been configured.
+Squid does not have any minimum hardware requirements, but the amount of RAM might vary according to the users that are accessing the internet through your proxy and the objects that are stored in the cache.
+As the proxy server is accessed only by VUM and the cache is not enabled, only a small VM is configured.

 1. Using either the Web Console or Remote Console from the vSphere Web Client, log in to the proxy server as the user and then `su` to root.
-2. Before installing any packages, it is recommended to update the system and packages by using the following command:
+2. Before you install any packages, you must use the following command to update the system and packages:
   `yum -y update`

 3. To install Squid, you need to install EPEL repository to the system as Squid is not available in the default yum repository.
 Run the following command to install the EPEL repository: